anurag265/sharekhan_api/README.md

 - Python 3.x

 Make sure you have the required Python packages installed.
-You can install them using pip:
+You can install them using the provided `requirements.txt` file:

 ```sh
 pip install -r requirements.txt